Prof. Dr. hab. Eng. Iwona Żur

 RESEARCH AREAS

-In vitro culture techniques: tissue, suspension and protoplast cultures and its employment as model systems in studies of somatic embryogenesis, organogenesis and plant response to biotic and abiotic stresses on the cellular level
+In vitro cultures and their employment as model systems to study somatic embryogenesis, organogenesis and plant response to biotic and abiotic stresses at the cellular level

 Self-incompatibility in Brassica oleracea L var capitata

-Molecular and physiological background of plant resistance against pathogenic fungi
+Molecular and physiological background of plant resistance to pathogenic fungi

 METHODS USED